connorrothschild/nuxt-blog-starter/README.md

 * Allows for fullscreen, gallery views via [`v-img`](https://github.com/crowdbotics/v-img).
 * Optimizes images with [`nuxt-optimized-images`](https://github.com/juliomrqz/nuxt-optimized-images).
-* Allows you to create grid-based layouts by specifying `width`.

 Use <InlineImage> as you would a normal `<img>` tag, specifying `src`, `alt`, and (if desired) `width`.
 You can also specify `:clickable=false` if you don't want to allow the user to view the image in a fullscreen gallery view.